Are you expecting a baby soon?

 I would then leave you space to consider whether you would like to proceed.

-I have an enhanced DBS check, along with a letter of introduction from my training institution (BPF), which I am happy to share with you.
+As a health care professional I have an enhanced DBS check, which I can share with you, along with a letter of introduction from my training institution (BPF).